NicoNex/adam/README.md

 }
 ```

-Otherwise if not successful Adam will include the error description in the response:
+Otherwise if not successful Adam will include the error description in the response.
+Eg:
 ```json
 {
 	"ok": false,